MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 This method attempts to install the requested snaps, if they are permitted.
 If the installation of any snap fails, its object value on the result will contain an `error` property with the error that caused the installation to fail.

+Optionally, you can specify a [SemVer range](https://www.npmjs.com/package/semver) for any snap to be installed.
+If you do so, MetaMask will try to install a version of the snap that satisfies the requested range.
+If a compatible version of a snap is already installed, the request to install that snap will automatically succeed.
+If an incompatible version is installed, MetaMask will attempt to update the snap to the latest version that satisfies the requested range.
+The request will succeed if the snap is successfully updated, and fail if the update could not be completed.

 #### Example

 ```javascript